 The following two documents are required to submit for this purpose.

-– An application form to register the business name of a sole Proprietorship.
+– An application form to register the business name of a Sole Proprietorship.

 – An application form to obtain the required report from Grama Niladharee on the registration of the business name.

-3. After considering above documents, the Divisional Secretary will issue the Certificate of Registration of Business Name.
+3. After considering the above documents, the Divisional Secretary will issue the Certificate of Registration of Business Name.
 It is required to display this certificate at the business place.

-The following advantages can be achieved by registering the business name of a sole proprietorship.
+The following advantages can be achieved by registering the business name of a Sole Proprietorship.

 A business can be separately identified from other businesses by using the business name.

 Since the business name is registered under the name of the owner, this ensures the ownership of the business name.

 There is a higher trust in businesses that have registered their business names.
 So lenders prefer to supply loans to such businesses.